amiralamalhoda/coral/README.md

 You're all set!
 Now you can use your USB accelerator to speed up your AI models.
 Remember to re-plug your accelerator into the CM4 and run your model.
 Trained models for the Edge TPU are available [here](https://coral.ai/models/).
 If you want to run other models on the accelerator, ensure they are converted to a TensorFlow Lite model and compiled for the Edge TPU.
 For more information, read [here](https://coral.ai/docs/edgetpu/models-intro/).

 For a test run, you can clone this repository and run `detect.py`.
-To run `detect.py`, you need to install OpenCV and other dependencies:
+To run `detect.py`, you need to install OpenCV:

 ```bash